dokku/dokku/docs/development/plugin-triggers.md

 ### `pre-release-dockerfile`

 - Description: Allows you to run commands before environment variables are set for the release step of the deploy.
-Only applies to applications using a dockerfile.
+Only applies to apps using a dockerfile.
 - Invoked by: `internal function dokku_release() (release phase)`
 - Arguments: `$APP $IMAGE_TAG`
 - Example: